pwilliams-ck/product-dev-net/README.md

 # product-dev-net

-This is inspired by my other repo for automating the set up of my developer environmet.

-[product-dev](https://github.com/pwilliams-ck/product-dev), installs helpful tools for network, systems, and devops engineers.
+Installs helpful tools for network, system, and devops engineers.

 It is currently working with Debian systems.